DavidFB94/exercise-learning/TESTING.md

     - Attempted fix: this is a known warning and acceptable.

-- Level tracker cant be fully centered on in index/score screen page (1-2pixels off).
+- Level tracker cant be fully centered in index/score screen page (1-2pixels off).

     ![screenshot](documentation/bugs/unfixed-bug01.png)